Guidelines for Student Portfolios

 5. Student’s personal statement (maximum 3 pages double spaced; 12 pt font with 1" margins) - The nominee’s personal statement serves as an introduction to the nominee and as a current sample of their writing.
 In it, the nominee should describe their intellectual growth and how experiences at Syracuse University have contributed to that growth.

-7. Letters of recommendation - The candidate can submit a maximum of four letters of recommendation.
+7. Letters of recommendation - Candidate portfolios must contain three letters of recommendation.
 Recommendation letters should NOT be prefaced with an introduction by the candidate.

 Two letters of recommendation must be from Syracuse University faculty; one of these writers must be identified as the nominee’s “primary faculty mentor.”
-Two additional recommendation letters may be included from either within or outside the University.
-The SUSSC is particularly interested in why the candidate’s achievements uniquely qualify them for this academic honor.
+The additional recommendation letter may be written by someone either within or outside the University.
+Ideally, the candidate's recommendation letters will represent the breadth of their academic activities.
+The SUSSC is particularly interested in why the candidate’s achievements qualify them for this academic honor.

 The faculty mentor’s letter must address the following: